Craft Beer Judging at Competitions

 For those familiar with wine tasting, you know you are told to swirl the wine, smell the wine, swish it around, and then spit it out.
 This is especially useful at competitions, for it prevents tasters and judges from becoming too intoxicated.
 Similar to wine, beer is meant to be swirled and smelled, however when you take a sip of the beer, you MUST swallow it.
 Of course after swallowing the beer there are lingering flavors from hops or a malty sweetness that can be detected, but there is an even more important reason to swallow it…Carbonation!

-Since beer has carbonation, CO2, as you take a sip, the CO2 escapes from the liquid as a gas, rises from your throat, and enters your nasal passage, carrying some flavor of the beer.
+Since beer is a carbonated beverage, it has CO2, therefore, when you take a drink the CO2 leaves from the fluid as a gas, entering your nasal passage after rising up from your throat, bringing some extra beer flavors along with it.
 The sense of smell combines with the taste and produces the overall flavor of the beer.

-As a whole, when tasting beer, judges: document perceptions, assess the beers ability to meet the style expectation, and identify any technical flaws in the beer.
-Lastly, when judging beer, it is important that beers with higher alcohol, more bitterness, and stronger flavors be saved for last.
+As a whole, when tasting beer, judges: document observations, evaluate the beers ability to match the style standards, and detect any technical defects in the beer.
+Lastly, when judging beer, it is important that beers with significantly higher alcohol content, extra bitterness, and more powerful flavors be saved for the end.

 Of course beer festivals are filled with fun activities and opportunities to sample beers, but you have to remember for the breweries entered, a lot is at stake, with each one competing for prestigious awards.

 At competitions, all certified beer judges from around the world gather in small groups and conduct blind taste tests in which they do not know the name of the brand they are tasting.
-They taste beers in each specified category at the competition, with the ultimate goal of identifying the three beers that best represent each beer style category.
+They taste beers in every category at the competition, with the final goal of recognizing the three beers that epitomize each style category most effectively.

 Some of the biggest and most rigorous beer competitions in the world are the Great American Beer Festival (GABF) and the World Beer Cup (WBC).
 The GABF is known for judging American commercial beers, whereas the WBC judges commercial beers from more than 40 countries.
 For example, at the 2010 WBC 179 judges from 26 different countries were involved, and judged 3,300 beers in 90 distinct style categories.